aws-samples/reinvent-2018-social-news-app/README.md

 Tools you will need:
 - [Android Studio 3.2](https://developer.android.com/studio/)
-  - Install an emulator for API level 28
+  - Install an emulator for API level 28 *or* you may use a real device with Android Marshmallow and above
 - [Node.js/npm](https://nodejs.org)
 - An AWS account